Spring Term 2018

 'Our Colourful World'

-Wow, what an amazing term we have had so far.
+Wow, what an amazing term we have had.
 The children have been learning about Kenya through our topic 'Our colourful world'.
 We have been learning about Kenya by studying the book Lila and the secret of rain by David Conway.
-We will continue to look at Kenya after the half term holiday.

 During the autumn term, we also had Arnold fire service come and visit.
 The children really enjoyed learning about fire safety and were able to experience a fire engine and all the equipment it carries.